andraugust/andraugust.github.io/quantum-3.md

 This has the form of a diffusion equation but with a complex coefficient, which we'll show gives rise to wave-like solutions that spread out over time.

-Separation of variables is used to solve the PDE.
-The result can be written several ways:
+The PDE is solved using separation of variables.
+The solution is postulated to have the form
+$$
+\psi(x,t) = X(x)T(t)
+$$
+Plugging this into the PDE and separating $$t$$ from $$x$$ yields two ODEs, one for each variable, along with a separation constant.
+The separation constant turns out to be $$E$$, and the resulting ODE solutions, when multiplied yield the overall solution which can be written several ways:

 $$
 \begin{align*}